FOCUS:

 Brand and Aesthetic Analysis.

-Defining the key components and aesthetics that make-up the DryBar Brand’s visual palette.
+Defining the key components and aesthetics that make-up the DryBar brand's visual palette.

 DryBar Brand Analysis:

-My Aesthetic Interpretation:
+My Aesthetic Analysis:

 Ideation Sketching.